gaborkolozsy/TimeClock/README.md

 ## Description

 The program will help you to check-in and to checkout to your job.
 The `TimeClock` data will store in H2 database(at this time).
-It is a practising project and it hasn't any GUI.
+It is a practising project and it hasn't got any GUI.

 ## Construction